lewislepton/vjshader/README.md

 - ofxShader
 - ofxGui

 *You do not need to use ofxShader, you can use ofShader if you really want to.
-You don't even have to use ofxGui if you want*
+You don't even have to use ofxGui if you want, but it does help in sending signals around*

 # What is this?